By Gena Barnhill @BarnhillGena

 Galatians 6:7 says, Do not be deceived: God is not mocked, for whatever one sows, that will he also reap.

 Anger is an emotion.
-The emotion itself isn’t right or wrong.
+However, the emotion itself isn’t right or wrong.
 The Lord isn’t telling us to never be angry.
 Ephesians 4:26-27 says, Be angry, and do not sin; do not let the sun go down on your anger, and give no opportunity to the devil.

 How we act based on our anger is often the problem.
 Anger may signal an injustice that needs to be corrected, as Jesus demonstrated in the Bible when worship in the temple was defiled.
 However, injustice does not give us permission to lose restraint and abuse the wrongdoer.